 - 1 Focusing on the purposes of the authority; on outcomes for the community; and creating and implementing a vision for the local area. - 2.
 Members and Officers working together to achieve common purposes with clearly defined functions and roles. - 3.
 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour. - 4.
 Taking informed and transparent decisions which are subject to effective scrutiny and risk management. - 5.
-Developing the capacity and capability of Members and Officers to be effective.

-6. Engaging with local people and other stakeholders to ensure robust public accountability.
+Developing the capacity and capability of Members and Officers to be effective. - 6.
+Engaging with local people and other stakeholders to ensure robust public accountability.

 The Council adopted a Code of Corporate Governance on 25 April 2002.
 It has been reviewed annually since then.
-This is the 2013 review, which has been amended to reflect changes arising as a result of the Government's new national performance framework.
+This is the 2014 review.
 The Council's Civic Affairs Committee will be asked to consider the revised Code and to recommend it to full Council for adoption.